Fracking and climate change

 Shale gas directly competes with investment in renewable technologies vital for combating climate change.

 The US has seen an increase in the release of methane gas as a direct result of fracking.
 This is important because methane is a far more potent greenhouse gas than CO2.
 Substituting gas for coal only benefits the climate if leakage can be kept below 2%.
-New evidence on methane emissions from fracking in the US suggests it is significantly higher than this.
+Evidence on methane emissions from fracking in the US suggests it is significantly higher than this.
 The Scottish government has released a series of reports highlighting the damages, and risks, of fracking.
 The Scottish Parliament voted supporting an outright ban on fracking earlier this year.